 Amount of capital that we are starting out with - $300,000

-Amount of cash that will need to be borrow from Angel Investor – $600,000
+Amount of cash that will need to be borrowed from our Angel Investor – $600,000

 Business Description

 We are opening a Dunkin’ Donuts is Flagstaff, Arizona.
 Dunkin’ Donuts is a franchise and we plan on expanding the company by adding a store to a location where coffee is in high demand.
 We are leasing a building in a very busy and popular area of town.
-At this location we will have services both inside the building as well as a drive through for those customers in a hurry.
+At this location, we will have services inside the building, as well as a drive through for those customers in a hurry.
 We also will have a Dunkin’ Donuts truck that will be on the campus of Northern Arizona University.
 This truck will be mobile and will also be used at other events though out town.

 Our Keys to Success